locator-kn/ms-sample/README.md

-# ms-sample
+# ms-fileserve

-This repository contains some sample code for a single microservice.
+This repository is used to serve files out of a mongodb.

 It uses `seneca.js` and `rabbitmq`.